kyma-project/busola/docs/extensibility/README.md

 ### Create a CRD ConfigMap Using the Extentions Feature

-> [!WARNING]
+> [!NOTE]
-> Using the Extensions feature you can't change the namespace where the UI component is created or the ConfigMap name.
+> Using the Extensions feature, you can't change the namespace where the UI component is created or edit the ConfigMap's name.
 If you want to create the ConfigMap in a different namespace, create the ConfigMap manually.

 1. In Kyma dashboard, in the cluster view, choose **Configuration > Extensions** and click **Create**.